Actaviaz/azure-terraform/Readme.md

 To set up, some operations must be done first:
 1) Generate the credentials file:
-Create a file on the root folder and add the following values that you got from Azure Cli:
+Create a file on the project root dir and add the following values that you got from Azure Cli:
 ```
 subscription_id = "Subscription ID"
 client_id = "Application ID"